 This month we have some vintage rock and roll and blues, jazz old and new, and a couple of frequently-reissued titles that will save you some hard-earned cash.

 A little reissue news before I continue.
 If anyone recalls when War’s Greatest Hits was reissued for Record Store Day a few years ago, Kevin Gray notified us that he had cut the record on his all-tube mastering system (which he otherwise reserved for his own Cohearent Records label) and it caused a stir in the record collecting community and quickly sold out.
-Rhino has one again reissued the album using Kevin’s masters, and it is available for a brief time in the Rhino “Sounds of the Summer” series.
-If you’re interested in a good-sounding copy this album, run over to your local independent record store (where it’s an exclusive) and pick one up before they sell out again.
+Rhino has once again reissued the album using Kevin’s masters, and it is available for a brief time in the Rhino “Sounds of the Summer” series.
+If you’re interested in a good-sounding copy of this album, run over to your local independent record store (where it’s an exclusive) and pick one up before they sell out again.

 Also, the Rhino High Fidelity release of the self-titled Black Sabbath debut album has had a second pressing run.
 It is available exclusively on their site.
 The only difference is that this second batch is not numbered.
 Same mastering, though.
 The numbered release sold out quickly, so don’t snooze on this one!
 To find it on the Rhino site, you need to look for the separate “unnumbered” product listing, as the original shows as being sold out.